 - Aliases: Goes by polypropylene or PP.

-- Consumption rates: PP plastics in the US make up 2.1% of the plastic bottle market, making it the second most common type used for bottles (behind PET plastics).
-In the UK, PP plastics make up the second largest portion of the plastics manufacturing market.
+- Consumption rates: PP plastics in the US make up 1.8% of the plastic bottle market, making it the third most common type used for bottles (behind PET and HDPE plastics).

 - Pollution: When PP plastic is heated, it can form chemicals with unknown toxicity similar to BHT and BHA, raising concerns about pollution and human health.